Flight (2017 - 19)

 Photos: Drew Farrell, Beth Chalmers, Mihaela Bodlovic

 Flight was originally presented as part of the 2017 Edinburgh International Festival.
-It ran for a 12 week engagement at the McKittrick Hotel, New York at the beginning of 2018.
-It is being presented as part of the 2018 Galway International Arts Festival and finished the year with an appearance at the Melbourne International Arts Festival.
+It ran for a 12 week engagement at the McKittrick Hotel, New York at the beginning of 2018, was presented as part of the 2018 Galway International Arts Festival and finished the year with an appearance at the Melbourne International Arts Festival.

 Mark Fisher, The Guardian, presenting the Critics Award for Theatre in Scotland for Best Design.

 The richly colored, minutely detailed visuals — designed by Mr. Harrison and Rebecca Hamilton and beautifully lit by Simon Wilkinson — are the wonder of “Flight.”